-If you would you like to know who owns a certain domain name, you can request this via the WHOIS database at the registry, which is the organisation that manages the Top-Level Domain.
-For .com, .org and the many new domain extensions, this is ICANN (whois.icann.org), for .be, .vlaanderen, .brussels, DNSBelgium, for .nl SIDN, for .eu EURID, etc.
+If you would like to know who owns a certain domain name, you can request this via the WHOIS database at the registry, which is the organisation that manages the Top-Level Domain.
+For .com, .org and the many new domain extensions, it is ICANN (whois.icann.org), for .be, .vlaanderen, .brussels it is DNSBelgium, for .nl it is SIDN, for .eu it is EURID, etc.

 If the domain holder is a company or organisation: some registries still mention the address and e-mail address of the domain holder, but not the name, like DNSBelgium.
 Others, such as ICANN, only mention a name, with no postal address or e-mail address, but also create an e-mail address for each domain holder …@anonymised.email.
 E-mail sent to this address is then forwarded to the relevant company.